Lattice convex chains in the plane: A one-to-one correspondence

 \section{A one-to-one correspondence}

-We start this paper by reminding the correspondence between finite convex polygonal lines issuing from $0$ whose vertices define increasing sequences in both coordinates and finite subsets of the set of pairs of coprime positive integers each of them affected with a positive integer.
+We start this paper by reminding the correspondence between finite convex polygonal chains issuing from $0$ whose vertices define increasing sequences in both coordinates and finite distributions of multiplicities on the set of pairs of coprime positive integers.

-More precisely, let $\Pi$ denote the set of finite planar convex polygonal lines $\Gamma$ issuing from 0 such that the vertices of $\Gamma$ are points of $\Z^2$ and the angle between each side of $\Gamma$ and the horizontal axis is in the interval $[0,\pi/2]$.
-Now consider the set $X$ of all pairs $(x_1,x_2)$ of coprime positive integers including the pairs $(0,1)$ and $(1,0)$.
+More precisely, let $\Pi$ denote the set of finite planar convex polygonal chains $\Gamma$ issuing from 0 such that the vertices of $\Gamma$ are points of the lattice $\Z^2$ and the angle between each side of $\Gamma$ and the horizontal axis is in the interval $[0,\pi/2]$.
+Now consider the set $\XX$ of all vectors $x = (x_1,x_2)$ whose coordinates are coprime positive integers including the pairs $(0,1)$ and $(1,0)$. \Sinai{} observed that the space $\Pi$ admits a simple alternative description in terms of distributions of multiplicities on $\XX$.